Is Rhodium Magnetic? And Can Rhodium Be Magnetized Under Certain Circumstances or Not?

 Is it Possible to Test Rhodium Purity With Magnets?

-No it’s not possible to test rhodium purity with magnets.
+No, it’s not possible to test rhodium purity with magnets.

 Rhodium isn’t magnetic and won’t be attracted to a magnet.
 Instead it’s only slightly paramagnetic, meaning it’s only very weakly attracted to a magnetic field.
+This means there won’t be any noticeable reaction if you point a magnet to a rhodium-made object.

 Because other metals are either magnetic or not, and in botch cases you won’t know which metal is responding or not responding to your magnet.